eikeschuett/IcebergShipDetection/README.md

 # IcebergShipDetection
+- Topic: Iceberg and ship detection in satellite imagery
+- Goals: The project goal is to build an algorithm for the detection of ships and icebergs in Sentinel-1 SAR imagery.
+Desired output is a map, which shows the locations of icebergs, ships and unidentified objects.
+- Details: The dataset used for training is obtained from a Kaggle challenge, [Statoil/C-CORE Iceberg Classifier](https://www.kaggle.com/c/statoil-iceberg-classifier-challenge).
+Each image has 75x75 pixels with two bands from HH and HV polarisations and contains a ship or an iceberg.
+This dataset will be used to train a CNN.
+        After training the classification model, we will use Sentinel-1 SAR images to show the "real world application" of our model.
+The satellite images will be pre-processed with the Sentinel Application Platform (SNAP) Python API.
+We will then identify bright objects within each satellite image.
+A 75x75 subset of the radar image will be made for each object and fed into our classification model.
+Finally, the results will be plotted on a map.
 ## To be done
 - Training of model
     - [x] Test different filters for initital image denoising. - see CNN_test_different_speckle_filters.ipynb on CNN_Trial_and_Error branch. **Results:** Not much difference in training results, but bilateral filter and Lee appear to denoise best.
 Bilateral is quite slow, so use **&rarr; Lee filter**